neu-cs4530/team-project-5i/README.md

 ### Utilizing Chat

 To utilize chat, go to the bottom left corner of the program and open up a chat window.
 Then feel free to share your messages with other participants of the town.

+### App Deployment

+We deployed this app to Netlify at https://covey-town-with-chat.netlify.app/ utilizing Netlify to host the frontend, and Heroku for the backend